beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 Now switch to the `Priors` tab.
 This panel has a table showing every parameter of the currently selected model and what the prior distribution is for each.
 A strong prior allows the user to ‘inform’ the analysis by selecting a particular distribution with a small variance.
 Alternatively we can select a weak (diffuse) prior to try to minimise the effect on the analysis.
 Note that a prior distribution must be specified for every parameter and whilst BEAUti provides default options these are not necessarily tailored to the problem and data being analyzed.

 The default prior on the rate of evolution (default.ucld.mean) is an approximation of a conditional reference prior (Approx. Reference Prior) (Ferreira and Suchard, 2008).
 The same is applied to the discrete location state (HZ) rate.
-Note the Poisson prior specification for the BSSVS procedure.
+Note the Poisson prior specification for the BSSVS procedure (Gao et al., 2023).

 {% include image.html file="priorPanel.png" prefix=root_url %}